sh16011993/Internet-Protocols/Project/README.md

 ## proj-topo file defines the topology for the Network (Leaf-Spine Topology)

 ## proj-pox file defines the controller logic that dictates the path that the packets will take from the source to the destination.
-Controller installs flows in the Open vSwitches that guides the path the packets will take to reach from the source to the destination
+Controller installs flows in the Open vSwitches that guides the path of the packets